couchbaselabs/couchbase-lite-ios-api-playground/README.md

 - Select the "CBLTestBed" scheme with simulator target.
 This should be the active scheme

 - Do a clean of build  using *Cmd-Shift-K*.
-You may have to do that for every page
+You will have to do that for every page

 - Run the playground.
 This will automatically build the dependent frameworks.
+Be patient- this will take a minute or so to build

+*TROUBLESHOOTING TIPS*:

-  *NOTE*: If you see an error about "Couldn't lookup symbols", just re-run the playground and it should go away.
-Supporting third party frameworks within xcode playgrounds is quite glitchy and typically re-running build will resolve it
+  - Supporting third party frameworks within xcode playgrounds is quite glitchy and it could take couple of build attempts to resolve the dependencies.
+If you see an error about "Couldn't lookup symbols", just re-run the playground

 - Select the playground that you want to Execute a playground by clicking on the "Run" button